HallemLab/Wild_Worm_Codon_Adapter/README.md

 The fraction of G+C bases of the nucleic acid sequences.
 Calculated using the `seqinr` library.

 ### Inserting Introns
 Including introns into cDNA sequences can signficiant increase gene expression.
 Intron mediated enchancement of gene expression can be due to a variety of mechanisms, including by increasing the rate of transcription.
 Intron mediated enhancement occurs in *C. elegans* and *P. pacificus* (5,6), and is at least compatible with expression in *Strongyloides spp.* (7).
 Here, the desired number of introns are inserted within the DNA sequence, up to a maximum of 3 unique introns.
-Intron sequences and order are either canonical Fire lab synthetic introns (8), *P. pacificus* native introns (5), or PATC-rich introns (*smu-2* introns 3-5) that enhance germline expression of transgenes in *C. elegans* (9).
+Intron sequences and order are either canonical Fire lab synthetic introns (8), *P. pacificus* native introns (5), PATC-rich introns (*smu-2* introns 3-5) that enhance germline expression of transgenes in *C. elegans* (9), or a user-provided set of custom sequences.

 #### Intron Number and Spacing
 The Fire lab established three unique introns, spaced equidistantly within a gene as canon (8); this configuration is thus set as default, and is recommended.
 In *C. elegans*, the location of the intron site influences the degree of intron mediated enhancement, such that a single 5′-intron is more effective than a single 3′-intron [6,9].
 Therefore when only 1 or 2 introns are desired, 3 possible intron insertion sites are identified and filled as needed, starting from the 5′ site.

 #### Identifying Intron Insertion Sites
-Introns are placed between the 3rd and 4th nucleotide of one of the following sequences: "aagg", "aaga", "cagg", "caga", as in Redemann *et al* (2011) (10).
-If those sequences are not present, introns are placed between the 2nd and 3rd nucleotide of one of the following minimal *C. elegans* splice site consensus sequences was used: "aga", "agg" (11).
+Users may choose between placing introns are equidistantly spaced locations, or between the 2nd and 3rd nucleotide of one of the following minimal invertebrate splice site consensus sequences was used: "aga", "agg" (10, 11).

 ## References
 1. [Mitreva *et al* (2006).
 Codon usage patterns in Nematoda: analysis based on over 25 million codons in thirty-two species. *Genome Biology* 7: R75](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1779591/).